 Titles and Academic Titles

-Co-Director of the Violence Prevention Initiative at Children's Hospital of Philadelphia
+Co-Director of the Center for Violence Prevention at Children's Hospital of Philadelphia

 William H. Bennett Professor of Pediatrics, University of Pennsylvania Perelman School of Medicine

 Professor of Clinical Psychology in Pediatrics and Psychiatry, Perelman School of Medicine at the University of Pennsylvania

 Community-based partnership methods for developing interventions